Customers often ask if clipper blades can be sharpened or is it best to buy new ones? The answer is yes, and maybe!

 Clipper Blade Sizes & Types

-There are many types of blades you can use for dog grooming.
+There are many types of dog grooming clipper blades.
 The most common size or type is A5 which comes in various lengths anywhere from a #3 down to a #50 (surgical blade).

 Generally the higher the “number” of the blade the more hair it will remove.
 For example the #4 blade will leave the hair about 1/2” long whereas the #7 blade will leave the hair about 1/8” long.